Doysch/-Frippery/README.md

 As a seller, you could create, update and destroy a listing as a renter you could read a listing and make a purchase

 We had 5 days to design and implement this.
 We used Figma to design look and wireframe.
-We used trello to keep track of what was being done and we wr=ere all able to work on front and back end design.
+We used trello to keep track of what was being done and we were all able to work on front and back end design.

 We ran out of time during the challenge, so could not complete the application as we would have liked.
 We prioritised making it functional rather than how it looked.